KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

     *   State/Access of usage.
 Updated on write
     *   Write barriers -- the destination stage/access pairs which are _non-hazardous_ to the last write.
 Cleared on write.
     *   Memory access synchronization chain mask.
 Tracks the stages for which barriers applying to the write usage.
 Cleared on write.
+    *   Aggregated Read Execution Barriers -- all stages in the second synchronization scope of all barriers applied to read accesses since the last write  (used for read-after-write testing).
+Cleared on write.
     *   Usage tag.
 Updated on write
+    *   Queue Id: The queue on which the access was made.
+Set at queue submit time.
     *   None cleared by read operations
-*   read usage  -- Per stage, All cleared on write operations.
+*   read usage  -- Per stage, All cleared on write operations
     * Stage/Access of usage.
 Updated on stage read
-    *   Execution (read) barriers -- the union of destination execution scopes for synchronization operations affecting this read at this stage
+    * Execution (read) barriers -- the union of destination execution scopes for synchronization operations affecting this read at this stage.
+Cleared at read operation for this stage.
+    * Sync stages -- all read stages that have synchronously executed after this stage Cleared at read operation for this stage.
+    * Queue Id: The queue on which the access was made.
+Set at queue submit time.
     * Usage Tag.
-Updated on on stage read.
+Updated on on stage read

 Implements:

 *   Hazard detection functions
 *   State update/resolution operations
+*   Wait operations

+Queue Id and Sync stages are used for semaphore, queue, and fence wait operations, and for synchronization operation replay at queue submit time.

+#### ResourceAccessRangeMap

 #### ResourceAccessRangeMap